 - 8x WS2812 charge voltage indicator

-- Regen pack management (reduce charge current when pack voltage low or reduce discharge current when pack voltage high)
+Regen pack management (reduce charge current when pack voltage low or reduce discharge current when pack voltage high) [Added overvoltage test stop when pack exceeds 12.6V]]Superseded by v2.4su version with HW 12.5V clamp, overvoltage limit retained.

-- NiMH battery charge profile (-dV or dT/dT)
+- NiMH battery charge profile enhancement (add dT/dT)

 Comparison to Other Cell Testers